ppy/osu-wiki/news/2026/2026-07-19-project-loved-july-2026.md

 On your mark...
 Get set...
 Go!

 Don't get left in the dust, while cruising through [Teminite & Skybreak - Accelerate](https://osu.ppy.sh/beatmapsets/2006909#osu/4174364) mapped by [Mir](https://osu.ppy.sh/users/8688812)!
-Watch out for these metaphorical twists and turns in the map itself as you encounter a variety of tricky patterns, which include huge slider aim coupled with aim control in-between, a flow-aim stream/burst section where the map is bound to shake you off its tail, and one final section with a huge amount of back-and-forths.
+Watch out for these metaphorical twists and turns in the map itself as you encounter a variety of tricky patterns, which include huge slider aim coupled with aim control in between, a flow-aim stream/burst section where the map is bound to shake you off its tail, and one final section with a huge amount of back-and-forths.

-Keep your eyes on the road, and make sure to take the fork in the road labeled "Yes!"
+Keep your eyes on the road, and make sure to take the fork in the road labeled "Yes"!

 [![](/wiki/shared/news/2026-07-19-project-loved-july-2026/2242333.jpg)](https://osu.ppy.sh/community/forums/topics/)